ricardohsilva/free-agent__ngrx-weather/README.md

 ## Effects
 > Effects allow us to handle asynchronous operations in NgRx.

-In our case we will need to use the Effect too.
-We are going to be fethcing data from our API.
-Consequnetly we will need to handle with async tasks.
+In our case, we will need to use the Effect too.
+We are going to be fetching data from our API.
+Consequnetly, we will need to handle async tasks.

 To create an effect we need to use the function 'createEffect()'.
 Giving in that way on what type of Action we should listen in this Effect.
 In the bellow example we are listening the `getLocationsStart`.
 Hence, everytime that we dispatch a Action for `getLocationsStart`, this Effect will be called.